Michael Beaumont (British politician): Political career

 From 1927 to 1947, he was Justice of Peace for Buckinghamshire.
 He was elected as Member of Parliament (MP) for Aylesbury at the 1929 general election, and held the seat in the 1935 general election until he resigned from the House of Commons on 2 May 1938.
 In 1931 and 1932, Beaumont was Parliamentary Private Secretary to the Parliamentary Secretary to the Board of Education.
 He was appointed deputy lieutenant of Buckinghamshire in 1938.

 Private life

 Beaumont married twice, firstly to Faith Pease, daughter of the 1st Baron Gainford on 29 February 1924 and secondly to Doreen Christian Davis-Goff, daughter of Sir Herbert Davis-Goff, 2nd Baronet on 30 December 1935.
 He had one son, Timothy Beaumont, by his first wife.

 In 1928 he purchased Dorton House, Buckinghamshire from the Aubrey Fletcher estate and remained its owner until 1939 when it was sold to the Royal London School for the Blind.
+From 1948 he lived in Brannockstown.

-He was Master of Foxhounds of Bicester and Warden Hill Hunt between 1945 and 1947, and of Kildare between 1953 and 1959.
+He was Master of Foxhounds of Bicester and Warden Hill Hunt between 1945 and 1947, and of Kildare between 1953 and 1958.
+He also owned several racehorses.

+He died at Harristown House, Brannockstown, Co.
+Kildare where he was found dead in his bed a day after attending a meeting of the hunt.